-I’ve just disembarked my first Disney cruise, I had a brilliant time, but something happened with the tipping and automatic gratuities which I didn’t expect.
+When I disembarked my first Disney cruise, I’d had a brilliant time, but something happened with the tipping and automatic gratuities which I didn’t expect.

-I’ve cruised with 12 cruise lines and haven’t ever come across the situation I encountered on my Disney cruise.
+I’ve cruised with many cruise lines and haven’t ever come across the situation I encountered on my Disney cruise.

 In this post, we will look at how tipping works on a Disney cruise, how the gratuities are split between the crew, and how they can be removed if required.

-Disney are a big American cruise line and they do automatic gratuities.
+Disney are a big American cruise line and they add automatic gratuities.

 That’s kind of the selling point of automatic gratuities.

-I personally prefer that, but if there are gratuities, I just pay them, they’re done.
+I personally prefer that, but if there are gratuities, I just pay them, then they’re done.

 Normally, on every other cruise, I’ve ever been on, I never have to think about the gratuities again, because I have just paid them.

-Some people will tip extra in cash above that, which is totally cool and always appreciated I’m sure, but you don’t have to.
+Some people will tip extra in cash above that, which is totally fine, and always appreciated I’m sure – but you don’t have to.

 I feel like if you’ve done the automatic gratuities, you can rest easy, you can enjoy your cruise, you’ve given everybody your tips and the idea is that you don’t have to do anything with it again.

-I just kind of thought that the selling point of automatic gratuities was that I didn’t have to do that really awkward thing of handing over cash, of handing over envelopes at dinner.
+I just thought that the selling point of automatic gratuities was that I didn’t have to do that really awkward thing of handing over cash, or handing over envelopes at dinner.

-It may be to do with the fact that I’m from the UK and we don’t really do the tipping thing that I find that so awkward but we pretty much just said thank you, bye, left the little pieces of paper on the table at dinner on the last night and then we left.
+It may be to do with the fact that I’m from the UK and we don’t really do the tipping thing that I find that so awkward.
+We pretty much just said “Thank you, Bye,” – and left the little pieces of paper on the table at dinner on the last night and then we left.

-I personally found it really strange and awkward.
+I found it really strange and awkward.
 I just didn’t really know how to act.

-I don’t know if it’s designed like that, maybe so that you’ll slip in an extra $20 here, or maybe some people enjoy, actually like giving the envelope and giving the tip to the person and saying thank you.
+I don’t know if it’s designed like that, maybe so that you’ll slip in an extra $20 here – or maybe some people actually like giving the envelope and giving the tip to the person and saying “thank you.“

 For me, that’s why I pay the automatic gratuities so that I don’t have to go through that.
 It did say in the letter that if you don’t give them to them, they’ll still get the money.